bpmolinari/nina/content/family/molinari/_index.md

 The family recorded history and oral history is rather weak.
 The sister died early (in 1941).
 The younger brother went back to Tirano in 1975.
 They didn't much write to one another, or at least didn't reply to letters.
 One resource we do have is some [notes](HowiesonNotes.pdf) made by my second cousin Noel Howieson.
-Much of the information she records was provided by our mutual first cousin Roma Molinari.
+Much of the information she records was provided by our mutual second cousin Roma Molinari.
 It turns out that some of the details provided by Roma were incorrect.

 In 2021 I discovered that the civil records (births, marriages and deaths) for the province of Sondrio were available online (see
 [Tirano Records](/family/gennotes/tiranorecords)).